Skip to main content

 How you can help: Give your dog super snuggles and be as present as you can.
 Enjoy your precious time together.

 Unlike a young puppy, many dogs may experience pain and stiffness in their senior years.
-This can be exacerbated as your dog grows weaker in his final days.
+Decreased mobility and coordination (ataxia) often worsen with age, but this can be exacerbated as your dog grows weaker in his final days.
 They may struggle to keep up with daily routines, or they may be unable to get up to participate in their usual activities.
-Many dogs need assistance from their owners during this time, accessing essential resources like food and water, taking medicine, or making trips outside to relieve themselves.7
+Many dogs need assistance from their owners during this time, accessing essential resources like food and water, taking medicine or making trips outside to relieve themselves.

 How you can help: If possible, limit the amount of movement your dog has to do.
-Help them outside to relive themselves, and keep their food and water close by.
+Help them outside to relieve themselves, and keep their food and water close by.

 At the end of their life, some dogs may start having seizures.
-This can be the result of metabolic changes, kidney failure, or problems in the brain.8
+This can be the result of metabolic changes, kidney failure or problems in the brain.

-How you can help: The most important thing you can do for your dog if they're having a seizure is to keep them away from things they might get hurt on, including stairs or sharp edges.
-Gently hold their head and offer comfort until it passes.8
+How you can help: The most important thing you can do for your dog if they're having a seizure is to keep them away from things that may hurt them, including stairs or sharp edges.
+Gently hold their head and offer comfort until it passes.

 Near the end of life, many dogs have difficulty breathing.
-You may notice changes in their breath rate (faster or slower).
+You may notice changes in their breath rate (faster or slower) or uneven breathing.
 You may also see changes to the sounds of their breathing (harsher or quieter).
-Breathing problems often indicate that a dog is at the very end of life.5
+Labored breathing often indicates that a dog is at the very end of life.

 How you can help: Hold your dog.
 Be present and tell them you love them.
-Prepare to let go.5
+Prepare to let go.

 How you can help: When the bad days start to out number the good, it may be time to speak to your veterinarian about the right time to say goodbye and your options for easing your dog out of this life.